-Even though the popular Jurassic Park ride will shut down on Sept.
-3 for a complete renovation (reopening in 2019!), there's still plenty of dinosaur fun to see and do at the Island of Adventure at Universal Orlando.
-Stop by the hands-on activity center, where dino fans can marvel at a massive T-rex, test their own DNA to see what kind of dinosaur they would be, answer dino trivia, examine dinosaur eggs and, if they are lucky, watch a baby velociraptor "hatch."
+“It's lunchtime and you're on the menu,” teases the Jurassic Park River Adventure ride.
+Sure, the water cruise starts out innocently enough, but soon, your family will be bumped off course and will float toward the restricted area of Jurassic Park.
+And while you’re there, be sure to check out the hands-on activity center, where kids can test their own DNA to see what kind of dinosaur they would be, answer dino trivia, examine dinosaur eggs and, if they are lucky, watch a baby velociraptor "hatch."
 There’s also Camp Jurassic, a prehistoric playground perfect for families with kids of all ages.
 You can also let the kids navigate suspension bridges, slides, Thunder Lizard Trail and even try their hand at the water cannons in the containment paddock.

 —Jeff Totey with Gabby Cullen & Amber Guetebier